 Final Thoughts on the Best Books on Real Estate Syndication

-There are multiple of platforms to invest passively with real estate sydication.
-Real estate syndication use to be only accessible for the rich and the well connected.
-However, in today’s market it is not the case.
-Based on statistics the average real estate offering is up $3 million, the average return is 8%, over 120,000 investors participated in syndications in 2020, and sponsors netted a 2 – 9% property management fee.
+There are multiple platforms to invest passively with real estate syndication.
+Real estate syndication used to be only accessible to the rich and the well-connected.
+However, in today’s market, it is not the case.
+Based on statistics, the average real estate offering is up $3 million, the average return is 8%, over 120,000 investors participated in syndications in 2020, and sponsors netted a 2 – 9% property management fee.

 Do you want to learn more about the “Best Books on Real Estate Syndication,” Check out the Best Textbooks on Real Estate.